acoli-repo/AURIS/guidelines/discourse-extension/discourse.md

 - (z) B: I really like NPR a lot **[Dependent-act: Agreement]** A: Yeah that's pretty good (Prasad and Bunt 2015)

 > Notes: not considered in PDTB2

 #### Feedback dependence

 In a `FEEDBACK_DEPENDENCE` relation, the `Feedback-act` provides or elicits information about the understanding or evaluation by one of the dialogue participants of the `Feedback-scope` argument, a communicative event that occurred earlier in the discourse.
 As with Entity Relations, no explicit or implicit connective is identified and annotated: The only elements of the relation are the utterance and the anchor (Bunt & Prasad 2016; PDTB Hypophora in Webber et al. 2019a, p.9).

+For feedback dependence relations the semantic content of a feedback act necessarily depends on the utterance(s) that the feedback is about.
+The difference to functional dependence is that the semantic content of a feedback act may be determined by what was said before rather than by the semantic content of a previous dialogue act.

 ##### Feedback dependence.feedback-scope (not to be annotated)